kmcd14/pands-project2021/README.md

 The dataset contains 150 records with each row representing a species of iris flower.
 Each sample is divided under five columns. - Sepal Length, Sepal Width, Petal Length and Petal Width all in centimeters and the fifth column being the class/species of Iris.
-The samples where collected on the same day, in the same area, by the same person and measured with the same appuratus at the same time to ensure justness (Wikipedia).
+The samples where collected on the same day, in the same area, by the same person and measured with the same appuratus at the same time to ensure justness (Wikipedia, 2021).
 Fisher used a linear discriminant analysis (LDA) on the data set.
 That is <i>"...a dimension reduction method which finds an optimal linear transformation that maximizes the class separability."</i> (Park, C.H., Park.
 H., 2008). i.e. be able to separate between the classes of iris'.
 <br></br>
 The three different species of iris recorded are; <b>Iris Setosa, Iris Versicolour and Iris Virginica.</b>